marta-vilaseca/marta-vilaseca/README.md

 # 👩🏻‍💻 About Me:
 👋 Hi!
 I’m Marta, a frontend developer with a passion for crafting engaging digital experiences.
 ✨ With a background in graphic design and illustration, my goal is to create projects that strike the perfect balance between aesthetics and technology.
-👀 Driven by curiosity, I'm eager to learn and always pursuing new ways to refine my skills and tackle new challenges.
+👀 I'm very curiosity-driven, eager to learn and always pursuing new ways to refine my skills and tackle new challenges.
 🌐 I'm particularly interested in international projects and being part of multicultural teams, and aspire to continue my studies in both full stack development (with a focus on frontend) and UX design.
 💜 With an open-minded attitude, I seek opportunities to collaborate with like-minded teams and companies.
 Beyond my technical skills, I bring empathy and a positive attitude to the teams I collaborate with: I fervently believe in the importance of working in harmony to achieve the best results, and I would love to contribute my creativity and dedication to projects that drive positive change and innovation.
 🙋🏻‍♀️ Open to Opportunities to apply my skills and continue my personal and professional growth!